In this blog, we will talk about the differences between parallel and series connections, and how they are can be applied in an off-grid setup.

 Due to variations in the number of panels and batteries used for different size off-grid kits, they're all wired slightly differently.
 We include full instructions with all our kits to make sure they're wired correctly for their intended usage.

 For example, we recommend our ‘Weekend Warrior Kit’ user to connect their solar panels in series.
 This means less amperage is being transferred and thinner cables (4mm2) is sufficient.
-Please contact us for a copy of the Weekend Warrior wiring diagram, or any of our other kit diagrams, if you want to learn more about wiring your system.
+A copy of the wiring diagrams is available for download on each kit page if you want to learn more about wiring your system.

 Please remember that each solar project is unique and different, so please contact us if you have specific requirements and need different accessories to accommodate your system or usage.